Rajiv Gandhi International Cricket Stadium, Dehradun

-Rajiv Gandhi International Cricket Stadium, also colloquially known as Dehradun Cricket stadium is a cricket stadium in the Dehradun, Uttarakhand in India.
+Rajiv Gandhi International Cricket Stadium, colloquially known as Dehradun Cricket Stadium is a cricket stadium in Dehradun, Uttarakhand in India.
 It is the home ground of Uttarakhand cricket team.

-It is the first international standard stadium in the Uttarakhand state and was constructed in amount of 237 cr.
-In 2018 this arena hosted its first ever ICC cricket match.
+It is the first international standard stadium in the Uttarakhand state and was constructed in amount of 234 cr.
+In 2018 this arena hosted its first ICC cricket match.
 Rajiv Gandhi International Stadium is India's 21st venue to host T20 internationals, and the 51st Indian international cricket venue.
-It is the home ground of Uttarakhand cricket team.

 It is named after former prime minister of India Rajiv Gandhi.

 History

 With the formation of the state in the year 2000, the state suffered a blow to its sport facilities as Uttar Pradesh had the entire infrastructure for sports and Uttarakhand had hosted very few Ranji Trophy matches.
 Due to the lack of infrastructure, players started moving to different states.

 Due to lack of infrastructure facilities, state was not given affiliation by the Board of Control for Cricket in India to make its team to complete in Ranji Trophy and other domestic tournaments.
 This was a major drawback for the young cricketers in Uttarakhand who started seeking cricketing opportunities from other states.

 In November 2012, the Chief Minister of Uttarakhand, Vijay Bahuguna, laid the foundation of the stadium.
 On 16 December 2016, Chief Minister Harish Rawat inaugurated the stadium along with Rajeev Shukla, Chairperson of the Indian Premier League.
 The total cost of stadium was ₹237.20 crore.

-The first ever match was played between Uttar Pradesh and Uttarakhand cricket team.
+The first match was played between Uttar Pradesh and Uttarakhand cricket team.
 International players such as Piyush Chawla and Suresh Raina etc was in the attendance.

 In 2016, The Great Khali organised a professional wrestling event inside this stadium, which also featured foreign professional wrestlers.

 The stadium was selected as the second home ground for the Afghanistan cricket team in India.
-In 2018 this arena hosted its first ever international match, when Afghanistan played against Bangladesh in T20I here.
+In 2018 this arena hosted its first international match, when Afghanistan played against Bangladesh in T20I here.

 The stadium suffered from lack of maintenance from the Uttarakhand government, due to deprivation of big matches and high cost to run it.
 The state government decided to out source private company to maintain it and rolled out tender.

 The stadium hosted its inaugural ODI and Test match during series of Ireland against Afghanistan in India.